Mission Bay Navigational Safety Dredging Project

 During construction, construction equipment will be visible on the water and staged on beaches where dredged materials will be reused.
 Exercise caution when you’re near work zones, and keep a safe distance away from construction equipment at all times.

-This project map shows where the dredging, reuse of dredged materials, eel grass mitigation and proposed construction equipment staging area will be located.
+This project map shows where the eel grass mitigation, beach restoration and proposed construction equipment staging area will be located.

 Working Days and Hours